What is a Ball Valve?

 - Applications – Oil & gas pipelines, compressor stations, measuring skids, etc.

-Ball Valve Types: Floating Ball Valve vs Trunnion Mounted Ball Valves
+6. Ball Valve Types depending on the type of ball design: Floating Ball Valve vs Trunnion Mounted Ball Valves

 Depending on the supporting and positioning of the ball, two types of ball valves are used; Floating Ball Valve and Trunnion Mounted Ball Valves